WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++

-The :setting:`SECRET_KEY` setting is used by Django to sign cookies and you should really use own value rather than using the one coming from example setup.
+The :setting:`SECRET_KEY` setting is used by Django to sign cookies and you should really generate your own value rather than using the one coming from example setup.

 You can generate new key using :file:`examples/generate-secret-key` shipped with Weblate.